Skip to content

 Military Transcripts: If applicable, request Military Transcripts to be sent to the Office of Admissions.
 Transcripts can be requested as follows:

-• For Air University Transcripts, please review this pdf for instructions (pdf).
+• For Air University Transcripts, please review instructions here

 • For Community College of the Air Force, please contact the CCAF Registrar's Office at 334-649-5080 or mail your request to: